 Today, sophisticated candidates appreciate the guidance of a well-seasoned recruiter they can trust to match them to a great company.

 Therefore, a well-crafted personal brand can make all the difference.
-By establishing your presence within a particular industry, building trust with prospective candidates and constantly refining your image in this sphere, you can guarantee sourcing talent will become a lot easier.
+By establishing your presence within a particular industry.
+And building trust with prospective candidates and constantly refining your image in this sphere, you can guarantee sourcing talent will become a lot easier.

-Building a brand to attract inbound leads will help you rise above the rest, here at Recruiterly we provide free public profiles for recruiters and marketing tools for those that want to get ahead of others – all completely free, check out our blog post “Recruiterly Explained: Building Your Brand”.
+Building a brand to attract inbound leads will help you rise above the rest.
+Here at Recruiterly, we provide free public profiles for recruiters and headhunters, alongside marketing tools for those that want to get ahead of others – all completely free.